jrncarlock/jrncarlock.github.io/index.md

 author_profile: true
 ---

 My name is _José R. Nicolás-Carlock_, I’m a physicist and complexity scientist with interest in social phenomena.
-My current [research](https://jrncarlock.github.io/research/) deals with the interdisciplinary study of enforced disappearances, corruption and impunity, from [data, networks and complex systems](https://jrncarlock.github.io/outreach/) approaches.
+I'm currently a postdoctoral fellow at the Institute of Legal Research of Mexico's UNAM where my [research](https://jrncarlock.github.io/research/) deals with the interdisciplinary study of enforced disappearances, corruption and impunity, using [data, networks and complex systems](https://jrncarlock.github.io/outreach/) approaches.

 <!--
 ## Contact information